 The result of this collaboration is a song that is so hooky, it’s almost impossible to get it out of your head after just one listen.
 How did they do it?
 Let’s take a look under the hood to find out.

 Song Sections: I=Intro | A=Verse | VB=Vocal Break | PC=Pre-Chorus | B=Chorus | C=Bridge

 *Numbers represent the number of times a particular hook appears within a section

 Our journey begins in the intro, where the listener is hit with one of the song’s most infectious vocal hooks right out of the gate.
-With its unique processed and pitch-shifted sound, this super-infectious two-part earworm easily cuts through airwave clutter, grabs the listener’s attention, and, along with the sparse drumbeat, locks them into an infectious groove while simultaneously whetting their appetite for the hook’s return later in the song.
-Bolstering the hook’s impact and familiarity is its nonsensical lyrical content, which is a key ingredient in many of today’s and yesterday’s pop hits.
+With its unique processed and pitch-shifted sound, this two-part earworm easily cuts through airwave clutter, grabs the listener’s attention, and, along with the sparse drumbeat, locks them into an infectious groove while simultaneously whetting their appetite for the hook’s return later in the song.
+Bolstering the hook’s impact and familiarity is its nonsensical lyric, which is a key ingredient in many of today’s and yesterday’s pop hits.
 For example, in 2019 around two-thirds of all non-hip hop Hot 100 Top 10 hits featured some form of nonsense vocal in the intro, among them megahits including Billie Eilish’s Bad Guy, Lil Nas X’s Old Town Road and Post Malone’s Circles, to name just a few.